Huda-sh/fire-station/README.md

 # Fire Station Problem 🚒👩🏻‍🚒📞

-this project is a CLI Simulation of a fire station, where there is incoming calls that are handles by the suitable employee according to the call priority.
+This project simulates a fire station through a Command-Line Interface (CLI).
+It features incoming calls with varying priorities, and employees with different levels of experience who handle calls based on their urgency.

 ## Technologies used
 this project was achieved using the **Laravel** Framework while leveraging laravel command through the implementation of Laravel **Actions**.